 Promoting the classic seven principles of universal design is all very well, but how do they materialise in practice?
-Designing on the basis of the average person can limit the quality of life for some people.
+Designing for the mythical average person can limit the quality of life for some people.
 So what are the key design criteria for the built environment?

 In his article, Arat says designing to the principles of universal design is the answer.
 In the conclusions he attributes design criteria to each of the 7 principles.
 The title of the paper is Spatial Requirements for Elderly and Disabled People in the Frame of Universal Design.

 Everyone needs universal design